peer2p/parse-highscore-service/README.md

 * Track players game time
 * Manage achievements for players
 * Leaderboard
-* Store game specific values to the detail objects of user and highscore entities
+* Store game specific values to the detail objects of achievement and highscore entities

 ## Getting started